KhyonieTitanborn/Opus/Instructions.md

 - Moves execution to the line $return.

 `Delay <int>`
-- Delays the next instruction until after the specified number of ticks have elapsed.
+- Delays the next instruction until after the specified number of milliseconds have elapsed.
 - After this instruction, the `Synchronize` instruction may be required.

 `Label <string>`